Mohit-Ak/CSE-542---Software-Engineering-Concepts-Junit-Project/Readme.md

-CSC542– SOFTWARE ENGINEERING CONCEPTS– FALL ‘16 PROJECT DESCRIPTIONS & BASIC REQUIREMENTS
+<b>CSC542– SOFTWARE ENGINEERING CONCEPTS– FALL ‘16 PROJECT DESCRIPTIONS & BASIC REQUIREMENTS</b>

 Since you will have limited contact with the users, the Project Executive started working compiling requirements for each project.
 This list is based on a quick brainstorming session with the product owner at the client site.
 These requirements must be incomplete and preliminary.
 Very little of the implementation details are specified; like all customers, they are hiring you to handle the details of the development of this project.
 The hope is for this to serve as a starting point for your brainstorming and project conceptualization.
 CLIENT: COMPUTER SCIENCE LECTURERS